-Understood as a defect of character, dishonesty is an ingrained, habitual disposition to misrepresent the truth.
+Understood as a defect of character, dishonesty is an ingrained, habitual disposition to intentionally misrepresent the truth.
 This affects not only what we say and do, but also what we think and feel, and not only with respect to others, but also with respect to ourselves.
-Indeed, as Bill W. tells us, being dishonest with others almost always requires that we be dishonest with ourselves.
-We will always try to hide a bad motive underneath a good one, find a good reason to explain the wrong we do so that it doesn’t seem to be wrong.
+Indeed, as Bill W. tells us in the quote below, being dishonest with others almost always requires that we be dishonest with ourselves.
+We will always try to hide a bad motive underneath a good one (12&12, Step 10, p.
+94), find a good reason to explain the wrong we do so that it doesn’t seem to be wrong.

 In the form of self-deception, dishonesty is probably also the single biggest obstacle to making a searching and fearless moral inventory of ourselves.
-We’re told that taking inventory is “a fact-finding and fact-facing process,” that “It is an effort to discover the truth” about ourselves.
+We’re told that taking inventory is “a fact-finding and fact-facing process,” that “It is an effort to discover the truth” about ourselves (Big Book, p.
+64).
 But, if we are self-deceived, we don’t want to find or face the facts; we don’t want to discover the truth.
 We want to mask, hide, conceal, distort and otherwise manage and manipulate reality.
 We will only see what we want to see.

 Of course, we won’t admit that’s what we’re doing.
 Often we won’t even know that’s what we are doing.
 Such is the power of self-deception to render us totally opaque to ourselves.
 Hence the need to do our major inventories with a sponsor who can help us to spot the instances of dishonesty in the situations and relationships we examine.
 The sponsor will help us see through the deceptive ploys we utilize to hide the truth from ourselves: denial, rationalization, exaggeration, minimization, suppression, self-justification, and blame-shifting.

 In the process of doing so, we will become increasingly good at recognizing the many manifestations of dishonesty in us.
-For dishonesty takes many forms, some quite blatant, others very subtle.
+For dishonesty takes multiple forms, some quite blatant, others very subtle.
 Lying, cheating, and stealing are the most obvious.
-But even within these categories there are many shades of dishonesty, some more hard to detect and admit to than others.
+But even within these categories there are many shades of dishonesty, some harder to detect and admit to than others.

 It also requires that we become familiar with the various drivers of dishonesty in us.
 These are always other defects of character or emotion.
 Pride, jealousy, envy, greed, sloth, and lust, for instance, can drive us to lie, cheat, and steal, or to harm others in ways which we must then try to cover up and hide from ourselves as well as from others.
 The same with anger, fear, guilt, and shame, among other emotions.